Vigiles User Guide

 These issues are tied to the SBOM and will persist on other versions of the SBOM if it is linked.

-To get started, enter the email you use for Jira, the domain where your Jira server is located, your Atlassian API token, and the project key where you would like your issues to be created.
+To get started, navigate to your Profile page and expand the "Integrations" section.
+Enter the email you use for Jira, the domain where your Jira server is located, your Atlassian API token, and the project key where you would like your issues to be created.

 For more information on how to generate the Atlassian API token, visit https://confluence.atlassian.com/cloud/api-tokens-938839638.html